microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 <br><img src="../images/stepper_symbol.png">
 <br>Bipolar Stepper Motor

-<br>This example is showing how to drive alternatively two bipolar stepper motors using a single AVR microcontroller and two power boards.
+<br>This example shows how to drive alternatively two bipolar stepper motors using a single AVR microcontroller and two power boards.
 The stepper motors do not run at the same time.

 <br>The bipolar stepper motor will be driven in three modes: